 People in Japan tend to take care when it comes to appearance, but you will find a huge variety of eclectic styles, ranging from chic to very casual.
 In a sense, it is comparable to what you might find in places like New York, London, or Paris.

-If you enjoy dressing casually, you should be fine in almost all situations – from dining out to a trip to the Ghibli Museum.
-Although, of course if you have a special occasion (for example, a party or special dinner), then you should dress accordingly.
+If you enjoy dressing casually, you should be fine in almost all situations, from dining out to a trip to the Ghibli Museum, though we suggest avoiding athleisure clothing unless you’ll be engaging in hiking or physical activity.
+Of course, if you have a special occasion (for example, a party or special dinner), then you should dress accordingly.

 Aside from formal western-style restaurants (keep in mind that Japan has incredible French and Italian cuisine!), which may require jackets for men, most high-end restaurants have simple, common-sense dress code regulations: no baseball caps, flip flops, shorts, etc.